slivertea/axis_bulkImporter/README.md

 # axis_bulkImporter
 Convert UI json objects to Bulk-Import templates<br>
-_Currently only supports network ranges._
+_Currently only supports network ranges._ <br>
+_Currently does not support new-tenant Zone mapping or detection.
+This is manual_

 ## Use Cases
 Example - Migrating applications from one tenant to another